igsr/gca_1000genomes_website/_faq/1000-genomes-data-available-genome-browsers.md

   - where-most-recent-release
 ---

-1000 genomes data sets are available at both [Ensembl](http://www.ensembl.org) and the [UCSC Genome Browser](http://genome.ucsc.edu/).
+1000 Genomes Project data is available at both [Ensembl](http://www.ensembl.org) and the [UCSC Genome Browser](http://genome.ucsc.edu/).

 More information on accessing 1000 Genomes Project data in genome browsers can be found on the [Browser page](/1000-genomes-browsers).